-My mom was a kid during The Depression, which means I grew up in house where we reused tea bags, saved the wrapping paper from our gifts, and trimmed the fuzzy bits off otherwise “perfectly good” cheese.
+My mom was a kid during the Great Depression, which means I grew up in a house where we reused tea bags, saved the wrapping paper from our gifts, and trimmed the fuzzy bits off otherwise “perfectly good” cheese.
 I definitely learned early on how to make the most out of what you have.
-But the most useful financial lesson my mom taught me was how to understand the difference between want and need.
+But the most useful financial lesson my mother taught me was how to understand the difference between want and need.

 Whenever we were at the mall or at the grocery store (always armed with coupons of course), if I pointed out something I wanted to buy, she would ask me “do you really need that?”
-Nine times out of ten, the answer was “no” and we’d just saved money.
-If the answer was “yes”, we knew we weren’t going to feel guilty about the purchase later on.
+Nine times out of 10, the answer was “no.” If the answer was “yes,” we knew we weren’t going to feel guilty about the purchase later on.

 Director, Marketing Creative

 “Evaluate the true cost before you buy.”

 My parents grew up in a very small farm town in Ohio, with essentially nothing to their names.
 When my parents got married at age 19, my mom worked several jobs to help pay their bills.
 She sacrificed her own dreams to build a family and make ends meet while my father got his degree at Ohio State.
 After he graduated, his first job was as a team leader in a Kraft Foods factory.